-At first sight, these degeneracies do not seem to exist in the traditional forward problem (e.g., Hubbard et al. 2001; Fortney et al. 2008, 2010).
-Given a set of assumptions (e.g., identities and abundances of molecules, chemistry, irradiation conditions), one may construct a model atmosphere and trace lines-of-sight (chords) through it to obtain the transmission spectrum.
-For a fixed set of parameter values, one may uniquely calculate the relationship between each transit chord, the transit radius and pressure, and also infer the reference pressure (given a choice of the reference transit radius).
+At first sight, these degeneracies do not seem to exist in the traditional forward problem (e.g. Hubbard et al. 2001; Fortney et al. 2008, 2010).
+Given a set of assumptions (e.g. identities and abundances of molecules, chemistry, irradiation conditions), one may construct a model atmosphere and trace lines of sight (chords) through it to obtain the transmission spectrum.
+For a fixed set of 6 In this study, we adopt a cut-off of 25 cm-1 for the water lines.